Mokona5901/Dungeon-Night-Funkin/README.md

 # Dungeon-Night-Funkin
-FNF mod based on Pokémon Mystery Dungeon series (On the DS)
+FNF mod folder (so running in Psych Engine) based on Pokémon Mystery Dungeon series (On the DS)